-With these 12 true & tried tips, you can level with landing page design best practices of some of the most successful internet companies.
-And they’re easy to do, so why not?
+With these 12 true & tried tips, you can level with landing page design best practices of some of the most successful internet companies and delight your customers when they land on your website.

-When B2B companies adopt a marketing automation platform such as Salesforce Pardot* to take centerstage into their digital marketing, they are often challenged by the new marketing components they all-of-a-sudden have to invent.
+When B2B companies adopt a robust marketing automation platform, such as Salesforce Marketing Cloud Account Engagement fka Pardot *, to take centerstage into their digital marketing, they are often challenged by the new marketing components they all-of-a-sudden have to create.

-If it wasn’t challenging enough to ensure that these new digital marketing components be ‘at par’ with their corporate branding, they also have to ooze Best-of-Breed digitally.
-If you are one of them, this articles answers the questions in your mind:
+If it wasn’t challenging enough to ensure that these new digital marketing components be ‘at par’ with their corporate branding, they also have to ooze best-of-breed digitally.

 Adopting Landing Page Design Best Practices can bring you and your website several elusive prizes: a boost to your brand, more site traffic, improved lead generation, and extended prospect insights.